ipld/ipld/schema-layer/data-structures/hashmap.md

 ### `bitWidth`

 * The default `bitWidth` is `8` for writing IPLD HashMaps.
 This value yields a `data` length of `2`<sup>`8`</sup>`=256`. `8` is also simple in most programming languages to slice off a list of bytes since it's a simple byte-index.
 However, implementations should be designed to support different `bitWidth`s encountered when reading IPLD HashMaps.
-The minimum supported `bitWidth` should be `3`.
+The minimum supported `bitWidth` must be `3` (for a 1-byte `map`).
 No maximum is specified, however implementers should be aware that interoperability problems may arise with large `bitWidth` values.

 ### `bucketSize`